catamphetamine/webapp/README.md

 * `npm install`
 * `npm run dev`
-* wait a bit for Webpack to finish the first build (green stats will appear in the terminal)
+* wait for it to finish (it will say "Now go to http://127.0.0.1:3000" in the end)
 * go to `http://localhost:3000`
 * interact with the development version of the web application
 * `Ctrl + C`
 * `npm run production`
-* wait a bit for Webpack to finish the build (green stats will appear in the terminal)
+* wait a bit for Webpack to finish the build (green stats will appear in the terminal, plus some `node.js` server running commands)
 * go to `http://localhost:3000`
 * interact with the production version of the web application